• HOME

 ‘Boomitra are removing emissions and boosting farmer profits by incentivising land restoration through a verified carbon-credit marketplace.’

-With the aim of highlighting the environmental innovation of Southeast Asia, this year’s Earthshot Prize awards ceremony will take place in Singapore on Tuesday 7 November.
-The event is a dazzling and inspirational affair: each of the five winners are awarded an astonishing £1 million to drive their work and help to protect and restore our planet.
+With the aim of highlighting the environmental innovation of Southeast Asia, the 2023 Earthshot Prize awards ceremony took place in Singapore on Tuesday 7 November.
+Every year, the event is a dazzling and inspirational affair: each of the five winners are awarded an astonishing £1 million to drive their work and help to protect and restore our planet.

-Alongside these all-important announcements, the awards ceremony will feature powerful speeches and exciting performances from world-famous musicians – the 2021 ceremony included appearances from celebrities including Ed Sheeran and Coldplay.
+Alongside these all-important announcements, the ceremony features powerful speeches and exciting performances from world-famous musicians – the 2021 ceremony included appearances from celebrities including Ed Sheeran and Coldplay.

 Singapore skyline at sunset.